Lgamini/lilianigamini-1/04-jquery/01-Activities/10-CaptainPlanetGame/README.md

 * Examples:
   * Click to… Stretch Captain Planet!
-  * Click to… Trigger a maniacal laugh!
+  * Click to… Trigger a maniacal laugh! (hint: play an audio file!)
   * Click to… Create clones of Captain Planet!
   * Click to… Create fire or water (hint: images)!